MicrosoftDocs/learn/learn-pr/aspnetcore/persist-data-ef-core/includes/6-reverse-engineering.md

 ## Add a coupon endpoint

 Before you can test the scaffolded code, you need to add an endpoint to the API.
-Next, you add a new API controller.
+So next, you add a new API controller.

 > [!NOTE]
 > To better understand how API controllers work, see [Create a web API by using ASP.NET Core controllers](/training/modules/build-web-api-aspnet-core/).